xumingming/storm-wiki/Serialization.md

 }
 ```

 Storm uses the `accept` method to determine if a type can be serialized by this serializer.
-Remember, Storm's tuples are dynamically typed so Storm determines what serializer to use dynamically.
+Remember, Storm's tuples are dynamically typed so Storm determines what serializer to use at runtime.

 `serialize` writes the object out to the output stream in binary format.
 The field must be written in a way such that it can be deserialized later.
 For example, if you're writing out a list of objects, you'll need to write out the size of the list first so that you know how many elements to deserialize.

 `deserialize` reads the serialized object off of the stream and returns it.

-You can see the serialization implementations for the primitive types, strings, and byte arrays in the source for [SerializationFactory](https://github.com/nathanmarz/storm/blob/master/src/jvm/backtype/storm/serialization/SerializationFactory.java)
+You can see example serialization implementations in the source for [SerializationFactory](https://github.com/nathanmarz/storm/blob/master/src/jvm/backtype/storm/serialization/SerializationFactory.java)

 ### Registering a serializer